neofright/sabnzbd_srrdb/README.md

 - Extract the contents of the srr file to provide missing nfo etc.

-- Use rescene to verify (srr.py -q) if the scene file matches the correct crc32 according to srr.
+- Use rescene to verify (srr.py -q) if the scene file(s) matches the correct crc32 according to srr or sfv.

 ## TODO: